rtCamp/blocks-bento-variations/README.md

 | [Sharing](https://atomicblocks.com/blocks/sharing-icons-block/) | Sharing (Bento) | Yes | [Atomic Blocks](https://wordpress.org/plugins/atomic-blocks/)|

 ## Roadmap
 At present, only one block variation has been added, Slideshow.
-There are many more awesome [Bento Components Available](https://amp.dev/documentation/guides-and-tutorials/start/bento_guide/#available-bento-components) which will be used to create new Block Bento Variations of existing blocks.
+There are many more awesome [Bento Components Available](https://amp.dev/documentation/guides-and-tutorials/start/bento_guide/#available-bento-components) that will be used to create new Block Bento Variations of existing blocks.

 ## Reporting a Bug 🐞

 Before creating a new issue, do browse through the [existing issues](https://github.com/rtCamp/blocks-bento-variations/issues/) for resolution or upcoming fixes.

-If you still need to [log an issue](https://github.com/rtCamp/blocks-bento-variations/issues/new), making sure to include as much detail as you can, including clear steps to reproduce your issue if possible.
+If you still need to [log an issue](https://github.com/rtCamp/blocks-bento-variations/issues/new), make sure to include as much detail as you can, including clear steps to reproduce your issue if possible.

 ## Credits ✨